 Cataracts are completely treatable through a safe and effective surgery that can clear up vision issues related to the cataract.
 The surgery is quick, and it has a 90 percent success rate for improving vision.
 Cataract surgery removes the cloudy lens and replaces it with an artificial lens, an IOL (intraocular lens).

-LASIK (laser-assisted in situ keratomileusis) is a surgery performed to correct refractive errors such as farsightedness and nearsightedness.
+LASIK (laser-assisted in situ keratomileusis) is a surgery performed to correct refractive errors such as farsightedness, nearsightedness, and astigmatism..
 LASIK surgery can improve your eyesight by reshaping the cornea, and it often means that you will no longer need to wear contacts or prescription eyeglasses.
 Eliminating the need for corrective lenses can enhance your self-esteem and therefore positively impact your mental health.

 LASIK is also a quick, effective, and safe procedure with a short recovery time.
 It can bring lasting physical and mental health benefits.